nicholaslourie/opda/data/resnet/README.md

 1,024 hyperparameter configurations were sampled.
 After each epoch, the model was evaluated on ImageNet's validation set.
 These learning curves are then reported in the data.

+For the *residual* experiment (`resnet18_residual.results.jsonl`), the results were generated from those of the *tuning* experiment as follows.
+First, all the hyperparameter configurations from the *tuning* experiment were sorted by the best top 1 validation accuracy of any of the training run's checkpoints (with an accuracy of 0 when the training loss NaN'd before the first checkpoint).
+Next, the hyperparameter configurations at the 12.5th, 25th, 37.5th, 50th, 62.5th, 75th, 87.5th, and 100th quantiles of accuracy (ascending) were selected.
+Finally, each of these 8 configurations was then retrained 128 times with different random seeds, for a total of 1,024 training runs.

 Data Structure